Mikaelluc/Repo_Mestrado-Mikael/README.md

 Raphael das Neves Calvo

 ## Summary

-Image-Based Gimbal Control using a Convolutional Neural Network 🚀 This repository presents the implementation of a real-time object tracking system for a Two-Degrees-of-Freedom (2-DOF) gimbal, developed as part of a Master's thesis.
+This repository presents the implementation of a real-time object tracking system for a Two-Degrees-of-Freedom (2-DOF) gimbal, developed as part of a Master's thesis.
 The project integrates advanced computer vision with robust control engineering to maintain a target object precisely centered within a camera's field of view.

 Key Features & Technologies: